-UST students, faculty, and staff may request books, articles, and other library material not available in the CLICnet system from other libraries via Interlibrary Loan.
+UST students, faculty, and staff may request (free of charge) books, articles, and other library material not available in the CLICnet system from other libraries via Interlibrary Loan.
 Libraries nationwide cooperate to share materials, so you don't even need to know which other library has the material you want--we track that down for you.
 Request materials through ILLiad, our interlibrary loan management system.
 ILLiad enables you to easily track your ILL requests.

 Interlibrary Loan for Distance Students and Faculty

-The Interlibrary Loan Department provides the following service to UST students and faculty living outside the seven-county metropolitan area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington counties):
+We provide the following service to UST students and faculty living outside the seven-county metropolitan area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington counties):

 - We will mail books to you via Priority Mail from the UST Libraries' collections or from other libraries (obtained via interlibrary loan on your behalf).